Friends of the Public Garden: Efforts

 The Friends of the Public Garden raise money to be used for various care in the greenspaces, but they also have funds so members can donate specifically to tree care or sculpture care.
 Tree care includes planting, pruning, cataloging, and protecting and treating for disease.
 Sculpture care includes cleaning and minor and major restorations.

 One of the concerns of the Friends is combating Dutch Elm Disease, a fatal disease that affects the Elm trees on the Boston Common, Public Garden, and Commonwealth Avenue Mall.
 The Friends test the trees in the parks, inject preventative treatments, and trap elm bark beetles, which spread the disease.
 Once a tree has been infected, it cannot be saved.
-The Friends then have the tree cut down, so as to not to spread Dutch Elm Disease to surrounding trees.
+The Friends then have the tree cut down, so as to not spread Dutch Elm Disease to surrounding trees.

 While each statue is cleaned and restored, some of the statues, fountains, and memorials have required major restorations.
 This includes the Robert Gould Shaw/54th Regiment Memorial and the George Robert White Memorial Fountain.
 The Shaw/54th Regiment Memorial was the first sculpture restoration orchestrated by the Friends of the Public Garden.
 In the early 1980s, money was raised to restore the memorial in the Boston Common, as well as add the names of the soldiers in the 54th Regiment to the back of the statue.
 The George Robert White Memorial Fountain was restored at the end of 2016.
 The fountain was placed in the Public Garden in 1924 using $50,000 White donated to be used to create a memorial following his 1922 death.
 Water had stopped flowing through the fountain in the 1980s, and in 2014 the Friends began raising money to restore the fountain itself and fix the piping so that water would flow again.
 The project was completed at the end of 2016.